SoftwareAG/adabas-go-api/README.md

 ## Usage

-Inside the code the Adabas Go API can be used importing the Go API.
+Inside the code the Adabas API for Go can be used importing the Go API.
 Beside the API, some small sample applications are provided in GitHub.
-These examples of the Adabas Go API can be downloaded using the `go get` command:
+These examples of the Adabas API for Go can be downloaded using the `go get` command:

 ```bash
 go get -u github.com/softwareag/adabas-go-api/adabas